Micael Dahlén

 Micael Dahlen (born 18 June 1973) is a Swedish author, public speaker and professor of wellbeing, welfare, and happiness at the Stockholm School of Economics, Sweden.
-His research focusses on marketing, creativity and consumer behavior and has been published in four books and numerous journal articles.
+His research focusses on marketing, creativity and consumer behaviour and has been published in four books and numerous journal articles.
 The rights to his books have been sold in the US, UK, Germany, South Korea, Russia and Brazil.

 Academic career

 Dahlen earned his PhD in 2001 from the Economic Research Institute at Stockholm School of Economics.
 Dahlens PhD thesis, "Marketing on the Web: empirical studies of advertising and promotion effectiveness", challenged the traditional logic of Web advertising and suggested that Internet marketing could be much more effective if designed and evaluated differently.

 As a researcher, Dahlen rose rapidly to take up a leading position in the field of consumer behavior, creativity and marketing.
 Only 34 years old, he was made professor.
 In the same year, 2008, Journal of Advertising ranked Dahlen as number 10 in the world among researchers within the field of advertising.

 Dahlen has also established the full-semester specialization course called Marketing Communication XL at Stockholm School of Economics.

 Since Stockholm School of Economics launched the Center for Wellbeing, Welfare and Happiness his title is professor of wellbeing, welfare, and happiness.